huggingface/accelerate/docs/source/concept_guides/big_model_inference.md

 #### `no_split_module_classes`

 This parameter will indicate that some of the modules with the name `"Block"` should not be split across different devices.
-You should set here all blocks that include a residutal connection of some kind.
+You should set here all blocks that include a residual connection of some kind.

 #### The `device_map`